tengfoonglam/cuda-training-series/README.md

 You can find the slides and presentation recordings [here](https://www.olcf.ornl.gov/cuda-training-series/)

+Each HW folder contains the completed exercises and a notes.md with a summary of the lecture material for that lesson.

 ## Installing CUDA on Ubuntu

 - Follow the instructions [here](https://www.cherryservers.com/blog/install-cuda-ubuntu) to upgrade Nvidia drivers and install CUDA